-A one-day trip to the Chernobyl Exclusion Zone to see the Shelter, the city of Pripyat, various NUBiP experimental sites, etc., will be organized on Thursday, 8th September from 07:00 to 20:00.
+A one-day trip to the Chernobyl Exclusion Zone to see the Shelter, the city of Pripyat, various NUBiP experimental sites, etc., will be organized one day fom 07:00 to 20:00.
 If you wish to join the trip, please contact the Meeting Coordinators (see above) by latest 1 June 2016, and send a scanned copy of the first page of your passport by email.